Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 Both/And: Attachment and Autonomy Can Coexist

-Nadia is a management consultant who described her marriage as “wonderful on paper.”
+Erin is a management consultant who described her marriage as “wonderful on paper.”
 She loves her partner, trusts him, and still finds herself pulling away whenever things feel too close.
 “I pick fights before vacations,” she admitted.
 “I don’t know why.”
 In therapy, we traced the pattern to its origin: a childhood where emotional closeness was always followed by unpredictability.
+Her father’s drinking created an environment in which tenderness was never quite trustworthy — it could turn without warning.
 Her nervous system learned that intimacy precedes danger, and twenty years of safe relationship haven’t fully overwritten that early code.

-Both/And means Nadia can love her partner deeply and still feel the pull to withdraw.
+Both/And means Erin can love her partner deeply and still feel the pull to withdraw.
 She can want connection and need space without those being contradictory.
-She can be working on her attachment patterns and still have moments where the old wiring activates.
+She can be actively working on her attachment and codependency patterns and still have moments where the old wiring activates.
 The goal isn’t to eliminate the tension between closeness and independence — it’s to expand her capacity to hold both without one hijacking the other.

 The Systemic Lens: Relationships Don’t Happen in a Vacuum